 What does this have to do with Beltane?
 What I now understand is that Beltane is the portal on the other side of the dark season.
 The one we pass through when we leave that season behind us and step forward into the season of light.
 Beltane is a time in which to give our thanks to the spirit guides and ancestors who walked through the dark with us.
 They have offered us their wisdom and now we must bring it into action in the outer world.
 Beltane is also a time in which to give offerings to the spirits of the land as it wakes up around us.
 Traditionally, this was done by leaving milk and offerings of food for the fairy folk.
-I have been witnessing the tree spirits, green plant allies, and flower fairies come to life over the past month and they are calling me to a new kind of attention, one that draws me into a greater relationship with the physical world of which I am a part.
+I have been witnessing the tree spirits, green plant allies, and flower folk come to life over the past month and they are calling me to a new kind of attention, one that draws me into a greater relationship with the physical world of which I am a part.
 Beltane is a time in which I more formally ask for their blessing, in honor of the wisdom they have to share with me.

-I say re-awakened because I think this is an awareness we all possessed at one time, either as children or in earlier times when we were not so disconnected from the natural world as we are now.
 I do not believe the ability to commune with the unseen is a special power.
 I believe we all have this ability to receive wisdom from the subtle realms.
 Unfortunately, the outer world speaks so loudly it is hard to hear anything else most of the time.
 Practices such as sacred timekeeping, personal ritual, journal work, yoga, meditation, working with plant medicines, and spending time in nature have helped me to reclaim my ability to attune to the magic that infuses my everyday experience.
 These practices and any others you are drawn to can do the same for you, especially if you undertake them with a desire to increase your awareness and sense of connection.
 If honoring Beltane feels like something you want to weave into your personal practice then below are some ways you might do so.

 Some Beltane Rituals